reginanurieva/Apple-rebuild_Angular/README.md

 2. Create basic structure of application.

+## Specs week II

+1. Add routing to the application.

+2. Create components for each new route (current version of the application contains two routes: TV and iPad).

+3. Deploy the app into Firebase(the current stage of an application doesn't contain a database, application is hosted under the link 'https://apple-rebuild.firebaseapp.com/')

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.